Oil jumps after U.S. abandons Iran deal, plans 'highest level' sanctions

 ANZ bank said Trump’s decision “puts into place a scenario that could see the crude oil market tighten significantly in H2 2018 and into next year”.

-Several refiners in Asia told Reuters they were already seeking alternatives to supplies from Iran.
+Several refiners in Asia said they were seeking alternatives to Iranian supplies.

 “There are worries that Iran’s oil exports could fall by about 1 million barrels per day (bpd) from current levels,” said Tomomichi Akuta, senior economist at Mitsubishi UFJ Research and Consulting in Tokyo.